Al Santos

 Alfredo Santos is an American actor and former model.
 Born in New York City, Santos studied Sciences at Hunter College.
+Santos is of Mexican descent.
 He is best known for playing the character of Johnny Bishop in the WB TV series Grosse Pointe.

 Career

 Santos was a model from 1991 until 2002.
 In 1991, when he was 15, he was discovered by Ford Modeling Agency.
 They then signed him to be the face of Versace.
 He has modelled clothing for top fashion names such as Armani, Valentino, and Abercrombie & Fitch.

 He has also featured on the covers of magazines Seventeen, YM, Teen Vogue, American Fitness, and Elle.

 Santos is known for his character Dante Belasco in Jeepers Creepers 2, and also had starring roles in the television series The Help and Grosse Pointe.
 He also made guest appearances on CSI: NY.
 Santos also starred in the horror film Speed Demons, alongside Sticky Fingaz, Marina Sirtis, Terry Kiser and Angela Sarafyan, directed by Dan García.

 Santos is the president and founder of Stronghold Productions, Inc, an entertainment film company in Beverly Hills, California.